 The eye test treats David Nwaba better than box scores ever will.
 He's a defensive-minded energizer, and his counting categories reflect that role.
 Through two NBA seasons, his career averages sit at just 7.5 points, 4.3 rebounds and 1.3 assists in 22.7 minutes.

 But remember, statistics lack nuance.
 There's no way for them to reflect Nwaba defending multiple positions or plotting his movements to put himself in the right place at the right time more often than not.

-He's never averaged even 24 minutes per game, which makes the rest of his counting categories appear underwhelming—7.2 points, 6.5 rebounds and 1.0 blocks.
+He's never averaged even 24 minutes per game in a season, which makes the rest of his counting categories appear underwhelming—7.2 points, 6.5 rebounds and 1.0 blocks.
 Stretch those same numbers out on the per-36-minute scale, though, and they jump to 13.1, 11.8 and 1.9, respectively.

 So far, that hasn't brought his market above faint whispering, which isn't entirely surprising when he had to settle for his qualifying offer last summer.
-That said, he was mentioned by The Ringer's Kevin O'Connor as a "realistic target" for the Washington Wizards, who might need frontcourt help after losing Marcin Gortat and Mike Scott while only adding Thomas Bryant on a waiver claim.
+He had been mentioned by The Ringer's Kevin O'Connor as a "realistic target" for the Wizards, but that door may have closed with the additions of Thomas Bryant and Dwight Howard.

 Ennis' market is unsurprisingly active.
 The Detroit Pistons have made re-signing him "a priority," per ESPN.com's Ian Begley, who says the Philadelphia 76ers, Houston Rockets and Brooklyn Nets are among the other teams with interest.

 Ennis is far more solid than spectacular, and his salary should reflect that.
 He shouldn't be counted on for shot creation, but he'll guard multiple positions and add offensive value as both a transition finisher and spot-up shooter.